getsolus/help-center-docs/software/samba/en.md

 sudo systemctl disable --now smb
 ```

-### How to start the Web Service Discovery Daemon to enable Windows 7+ Network discovery
+### Enabling Windows 7+ network discovery support on Solus

+The Web Services Discovery protocol is used by Windows 7+ clients to discover shares on other computers.
+Solus now includes a service named *wsdd* which provides support for the Web Services Discovery protocol.

 When restarting wsdd, it may be necessary to also restart Samba.